questdb/kafka-questdb-connector/readme.md

 | timestamp.field.name   | STRING  | pickup_time                                                 | N/A                | Designated timestamp field name               |

 ## Supported serialization formats
 The connector does not do data deserialization on its own.
 It relies on Kafka Connect converters to deserialize data.
 It's been tested predominantly with JSON, but it should work with any converter, including Avro.
-Convertors can be configured using `key.converter` and `value.converter` options, see the table above.
+Converters can be configured using `key.converter` and `value.converter` options, see the table above.

 ## How it works
 The connector reads data from Kafka topics and writes it to QuestDB tables.
 The connector converts each field in the Kafka message to a column in the QuestDB table.
 Structs and maps are flatted into columns.